Early Feeding for Diabetic Ketoacidosis

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-How does early feeding with an oral diet differ from other treatments for diabetic ketoacidosis?
+What prior data suggests that early feeding with an oral diet is safe for patients with diabetic ketoacidosis?

 KK